Spkanungo/Spkanungo/README.md

 - 👋 Hi, I’m @Spkanungo
 - 👀 I’m interested in ...SOFTWARE DEVLOPEMENT
 - 🌱 I’m currently learning ...JAVA
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a project called Banking Management System
 - 📫 How to reach me ...www.linkedin.com/in/sarada-prasanna-kanungo-399775207/

 <!---